Lilithium06/ProductiviesApp/README.md

 # Productivies App

-Welcome to Productivies App!
-This app transforms your real-life skills into game-like skills, helping you track and improve them through daily and main quests.
-The app features a Pomodoro timer on the home page where you can input tasks and gain experience points (EXP) for your chosen skills.
+Welcome to the Productivies App!
+This app is designed to help you engage in personal growth by gamifying your real-life skills.
+It incorporates features from addictive games to achieve the same engaging effect on personal development.

 # Features